 OK, I said I would get back to that worst hire ever.
 She was just out of college, and in the interview originally asked for a salary of $90,000.
 For her first professional job.
 In the Midwest.
-More than 10 years ago.
+15 years ago.
 Ummm … no. That should have been a red flag, but I was still new to hiring and was taken in by her spunky personality.

 When she accepted the job, at about a third of the salary, that should have been my second red flag.
 What can I say?
 I’ve learned a lot in my 15 years as an agency owner.
 Much of it the hard way.

 It wasn’t long before she had convinced the rest of my staff, all also young people just getting started in the profession, that they were underpaid and overworked and that they should be expecting more.
 The office became a very toxic environment, when it had not been before I hired this person.
 By the time I finally let her go, I had to let nearly everyone go.
 I had to cut off the arm to save the rest of the body.

 While this episode probably could have been avoided had I heeded the red flags and not hired her, or even made the call sooner to fire her, it also highlighted for me one of the challenges of a traditional office environment that is avoided with our virtual model: watercooler gossip, office drama and the spread of toxic attitudes between employees.